MarcoDiFrancesco/LittleProjects/Notes/Web.md

 ### Hoisting

-Thanks to hoisting all the functions and variables with VAR (no global) are decleared before everything, this means that in whatever point of the document I'm in, the varaible is already declared, by if a value is assigned below, it won't contain any value.
+Thanks to hoisting all the functions and variables with VAR (no global) are decleared at the top of the function they are called in, this means that in whatever point of the document I'm in, the varaible is already declared.
+But the value is assigned below, so in some part of the code could be undefined.
 Here is an example where the variable is declared, but the value has not been assigned:

 ![hoisting example](https://i.imgur.com/bdm27F8.png)